 When it comes to personalizing your smartwatch, its face is likely the first thing you'll tailor to fit your needs.
 You may have more options on a Wear OS watch, but Apple has expanded its selection of watch faces so now there's quite the variety.

-Originally the company launched with ten faces for the first Apple Watch, but now the company had expanded the choices so there's many more and we have our own selection of the best Apple Watch faces here.
+Originally the company launched with ten faces for the first Apple Watch, but now the company had expanded the choices so there's many more and if you want to see the best we have our own selection of the best Apple Watch faces here.

 If you want to explore the options or you're bored of seeing the same face every day, here's our guide on how to change your Apple Watch face to reflect your mood.

 How to switch Apple Watch faces

 This is the easiest thing you can do in terms of changing the look of your Apple Watch.
 Simply use Force Touch - essentially a firm press - on the face of the watch and you'll be taken to a horizontal, scrollable gallery.

 From Apple's little showcase of faces, you can pick the one you want.
 Select it and your new Watch face will stick to your homescreen on the watch to display whenever you wake it up.